 Understanding Your Bill

 Your billing process should be as stress-free as possible.
 Having a full understanding of your hospital bill helps.
 Check out the sample hospital bill below for a quick explanation of its important sections.
-For a full explanation, you can download Understanding Your Medical Center Bill.
+For a full explanation, you can download Understanding Your Medical Center Bill (PDF).

-Provides the link for our website where you can make a payment, as well as a telephone number you can use to pay by phone.
+Provides the web address where you can make a payment, as well as a telephone number you can use to pay by phone.
 Also includes an address for written correspondence.

 Identifies the person financially responsible for charges.